Azure/bicep/docs/installing.md

 az bicep install --version v0.2.212
 ```

->**Note:** Az CLI will install a separate version of the Bicep CLI that will not conflict with any other bicep installs you may have and Az CLI will *not* add bicep to your PATH.
+>**Note:** Az CLI will install a separate version of the Bicep CLI that will not conflict with any other Bicep installs you may have and Az CLI will *not* add Bicep to your PATH.

 ### Install and manage via Azure PowerShell

-The Azure PowerShell module does not yet have the capability to install the bicep CLI.
+The Azure PowerShell module does not yet have the capability to install the Bicep CLI.
 Azure PowerShell (v5.6.0 or later) expects that the Bicep CLI is already installed and available on the PATH.
 Follow one of the [manual install methods](#manually-install) below.
 Once the Bicep CLI is installed, it will be called whenever it is required for a deployment cmdlet (i.e. `New-AzResourceGroupDeployment ... -TemplateFile main.bicep`).

 ### Manually install